taka-no-me/android-cmake/README.md

 ### Building on Windows

 First of all `cygwin` builds are **NOT supported** and will not be supported by _android-cmake_.
-To build natively on Widows you need a port of make but I recommend http://martine.github.io/ninja/ instead.
+To build natively on Windows you need a port of make but I recommend http://martine.github.io/ninja/ instead.

 To build with Ninja you need: